sanyukth-napier/Portfolio-SET09102/week11_requirements.md

 ## The issue for this week
 As an UNDAC Deputy Team Leader I want to view details of all team partners so that I can contact them immediately

+# User stories
+"As an UNDAC Deputy Team Leader I want to add additonal team patners"

+"As An UNDAC Deputy Team leader I want to edit contact details of existing team patners"

+# DoD  ( definition of done )
+- Create the ContactInformation button on main page ( and the OnClicked method) [ Time required - 20mins ]

+- Create the ContactInformation main page [ Time required - 10mins ]

+- Create a Database to store team patners and their contact information [ Time required - 2 hours ]

+- Be able to add new team patner a the required information [ Time required - 30mins ]

+- Be able to edit existing information by clicking on it [ Time required - 20mins ]

 # Fuctions I want to implement
 1)Having a database that stores just the contact information of the team patners (maybe also the status and where they are)